allison-chavez/Stock-Analysis/README.md

 There was a major difference when it came to execution times between the original and refactored VBA script.
 The first time I ran my original script I got a ridiculous number for both years, partially I believe my excel document was lagging.
 When I refactored my code it cut down my run time by over 67,000 seconds for both years.

-The original VBA scirpt code run time:
+- original VBA script run time:
 ![](https://github.com/allison-chavez/stock-analysis/blob/main/Resources-VBA/Screen%20Shot%202021-01-21%20at%206.52.30%20PM.png)
 ![](https://github.com/allison-chavez/stock-analysis/blob/main/Resources-VBA/Screen%20Shot%202021-01-21%20at%206.52.48%20PM.png)